Register to attend SCOPE HERE.

 SCOPE’s 2021 Participant Engagement Award program is brought to you by Cambridge Healthtech Institute (CHI)’s SCOPE.

 Regulation in this field has challenged clinical trial researchers to change how we educate and engage individuals to ensure that clinical trials are not marketed or misconstrued as approved treatments.
 These challenges often lead mundane creative design

 and engagement designed for regulators and legal review rather than to inspire higher-level creativity for the audience in which clinical trials are intended: the participants who volunteer to help bring new medicines to market.

 We want every clinical trial researcher to raise the bar to bring creativity and ingenuity to the recruitment and retention communication fields by recognizing fabulous work that breaks through these barriers while meeting regulatory requirements.

 HOW DOES IT WORK?

 All submissions will be reviewed by study participants, industry peers, and a panel of industry experts.
-Finalists will be selected to present their concepts on stage at SCOPE taking place February 18-21, 2020 at the Hyatt Regency in
+Finalists will be selected to present their concepts via a video presentation at SCOPE taking place March 2-4, 2021.
+This exciting